quarkslab/irma/brain/checks.rst

 Celery Workers
 ``````````````

-Before going further, you should check that the python application manages to
+Before going further, you should check that the python applications manages to
-communicate with the RabbitMQ server and the Redis server through Celery.
-To
+communicate with the RabbitMQ server through Celery.
+To ensure that, from the
-ensure that, from the installation directory, execute the Celery worker:
+installation directory, execute both Celery workers:

 On GNU/Linux: